channel-io/bezier-react/.changeset/honest-bugs-wait.md

 - Remove the internal div wrapper. `style`, `className` properties are now injected into the component instead of the old `wrapperStyle`, `wrapperClassName`.
 - No longer support `as` and `interpolation` property.
 Replace any usage of `interpolation` property with appropriate `style` or `className` implementations.
 - No longer support additional style properties of `wrapper`, `contentWrapper`, `leftWrapper` and `rightWrapper`.
+- No longer support `divider` property.
+Replace it by adding `Divider` component to the component's before.
 - The side content property is changed.
 It is no longer possible to override `iconColor`.
 - When injecting `onClick` handler, the root element now behaves as a `button` element.
 This change is to better support keyboard focus control.